 Set out these buttery savory herb shortbread crackers at the cocktail hour for an elegant alternative to chips.
-I’ve included a pretty customizable menu and place cards to help you set the theme for a spring brunch or afternoon tea.
+I’ve included a pretty customizable menu and place cards to help you set the theme for a brunch or afternoon tea.

-We’re trying something new and fun today, so in addition to my recipe, I’m including downloadable printables for your next spring brunch or gathering.
+In addition to my recipe, I’m including downloadable printables for your next spring brunch or gathering.
 The menu is customizable so you can print them out with your own fabulous line up.
 Place cards, too!
 You’ll need Adobe Acrobat Reader (it’s free) to fill in your menu and print.
 Instructions below.

 I used rosemary from the overgrown bush just outside my front door, it thrives in the California heat and provides me with an endless supply.
 The stalks are long and sturdy enough to use as skewers for my Rosemary Chicken Skewers, but for this savory shortbread recipe I snip the tender tips.
 I process them right into the dough which gets infused with that wonderful piney flavor.